h5bp/Front-end-Developer-Interview-Questions/README.md

 * Difference between document load event and document ready event?
 * What is the difference between `==` and `===`?
 * Explain the same-origin policy with regards to JavaScript.
+* Can you think of any problems that might occur during JS minification?
+  * Angular-like AMD screwups due to DI and string2objec assignment
+  * Omitted File/Lib-DocBlocks which might cause legal issues
 * Make this work:
 ```javascript
 duplicate([1,2,3,4,5]); // [1,2,3,4,5,1,2,3,4,5]